Easy Fixes for System Thread Exception Not Handled

 Automatic driver update – Driver Easy will automatically recognize your system and find the correct driver your PC needs.
 You don’t need to know exactly what system your computer is running or who the device’s manufacturer.
 Nor do you need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.
 You can simply update all your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version it takes just 2 clicks, and you get full support and a 30-day money back guarantee:

 2) Run Driver Easy and click Scan Now.
 Driver Easy will then scan your computer and detect any problem drivers.

-3) Click the Update button next to the driver to automatically download and install the correct version of this driver (you can do this with the FREE version).
+3) Click the Update button next to the device to automatically download and install the correct version of its driver (you can do this with the FREE version).
 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).